akshat-1/Card_classification_CNN/README.md

 ### Convolutional Layers:

-- The model begins with two convolutional layers (`conv1` and `conv2`), which extract features from the input images.
+- The model begins with two convolutional layers (`conv1` and `conv2`), which high level extract features from the input images.
+- The next two convolutional layers (`conv3` and `conv4`) are used to extract low level features
-- Each convolutional layer is followed by a Rectified Linear Unit (ReLU) activation function (`relu1` and `relu2`) to introduce non-linearity to the model.
+- Each convolutional layer is followed by a Rectified Linear Unit (ReLU) activation function (`relu1` to `relu5`) to introduce non-linearity to the model, and relu choosen to avoid vanishing gradient problem.
-- Max-pooling layers (`pool1` and `pool2`) are applied after each convolutional layer to downsample the feature maps and reduce spatial dimensions.
+- Max-pooling layers (`pool1` to `pool3`) are applied after each convolutional layer to downsample the feature maps (by half in both dimensions) and reduce spatial dimensions, except for the last layer

 ### Fully Connected Layers:

 - Following the convolutional layers, the feature maps are flattened and passed through two fully connected layers (`fc1` and `fc2`).
-- The first fully connected layer (`fc1`) has 512 neurons and applies a ReLU activation function (`relu3`).
+- The first fully connected layer (`fc1`) has 512 neurons and applies a ReLU activation function (`relu5`).
 - The final fully connected layer (`fc2`) outputs logits for each class without applying an activation function.

 ### Input and Output: